How do You Design Your Own Major?

 Leadership and Political Science

 You may also find it helpful to review the new INTEREST PATHWAYS - suggested courses in different areas that may line up with your interests.
-For example, course lists are in preparation for the following pathways:
+For example, course lists are available for the following pathways:

 Ethnic and Gender Studies

 Talk to the Interdisciplinary Studies advisor to learn more about the Interest Pathways.